Best sports streaming service for 2022

 Don't some on-demand streaming services show live sports too?

 Yes!
-Hulu, Amazon Prime and Paramount Plus all air lives sports once in a while.
+Hulu, Amazon Prime and Paramount Plus all air live sports once in a while.

-Paramount Plus, a CBS company, gives their $5-a-month Essential users AFC football games during the NFL season along with some UEFA Champions league matches, though they don't have full access to their local CBS station.
+Paramount Plus, a CBS company, gives its $5-a-month Essential subscribers access to AFC football games during the NFL season along with some UEFA Champions league matches, though viewers don't have full access to their local CBS station.
 Paramount Plus is also home to the NWSL women's soccer league.

 Hulu has started streaming select NHL hockey games on its regular service, while Amazon Prime has partnered with the NFL to stream some Thursday night football games.